RareSkills/learn-solidity/content/32-structs.md

 ```

-In the contract above, the depositor’s name and balance is stored into two separate **mapping** data structure.
+In the contract above, the depositor’s name and balance are stored in two separate **mapping** data structure.

 The address variable in the mapping is repeated twice for both the name and balance of the same msg.sender, and hence it is not efficient.

-So here’s where structs come in handy, we can register both the name and balance under a struct variable, and store that variable in one key value pair mapping like this.
+So here’s where structs come in handy, we can register both the name and balance under a struct variable, and store that variable in one key-value pair mapping like this.

 ```solidity